 Whilst cycling gloves are not essential, some people like to use them during races and training to prevent rubbing and help maintain a strong grip on the handlebars.
 They often include padding to provide extra protection for your hands if you were to fall.
 Triathletes competing in all legs often opt not to wear gloves on race day as putting gloves onto wet hands can sometimes cause delays in transition.

 During the race, you will need to ensure that your race number is visible whilst on the bike and can be seen from the back.
 It can be safety pinned to your clothing, or you may wish to use a race belt.
 A race belt is an elastic belt that has toggles to attach your number to.
-If you are doing a Tribe, then a race belt is recommended so you can display your race number on your back when you are cycling and on your front when you are running.
+A race belt is recommended so you can display your race number on your back when you are cycling and on your front when you are running.

 CYCLE TOP TIP